 State tip credits

 Some states don’t have a credit for tips.
-States without a tip credit include Alaska, California, Minnesota, Montana, Nevada, and Washington.
-If you have employees in a state without a tip credit, you must pay all employees at least minimum wage, even if they receive tips.
+States without a tip credit include Alaska, California, Minnesota, Montana, Nevada, Oregon, and Washington.
+If you have employees in a state without a tip credit, you must pay all employees at least the standard minimum wage, even if they receive tips.

 If your employees are subject to both federal and state minimum cash wages, you must pay employees the greater of the two cash wages.